dancer1325/jest/docs/GlobalAPI.md

 Use `test.concurrent` if you want the test to run concurrently.

-The first argument is the test name; the second argument is an asynchronous function that contains the expectations to test.
-The third argument (optional) is `timeout` (in milliseconds) for specifying how long to wait before aborting.
-The default timeout is 5 seconds.
+The first argument is the test name; the second argument is an asynchronous function that contains the expectations to test
+* The third argument (optional) is `timeout` (in milliseconds) for specifying how long to wait before aborting
+* The default timeout is 5 seconds.

 ```js
 test.concurrent('addition of 2 numbers', async () => {